Skip to main content

 Fredrik Bergqvist

-So instead of extending the theme we used a separate object with corresponding interface to handle the extra colors that we needed.
-Not ideal but as the colors only were used in a few places we could afford to wait for the support in MUI to get better.
+So instead of extending the theme, we used a separate object with the corresponding interface to handle the extra colors that we needed.
+Not ideal, but as the colors only were used in a few places, we could afford to wait for the support in MUI to get better.

 The official way of doing it